Several readers report that the App Store on the iPad/iPhone/iPod Touch crashes when users try to search, download or update apps.

 - Restart your device by pressing and holding the on/off button until you see the slider.
 Slide the slider to turn off your device

-- Tap Settings > iTunes & App Store > and tap on your Apple ID then select Sign Out.
+- Tap Settings > Apple ID Profile > Sign Out.
+If you can’t find this option, scroll down t select Sign-Out.
 After signing out, perform a forced restart and then sign in again and try launching App Store

 Check Your Date & Time